Group

 Reflect on Today's Stories

-In this video children create time capsules to store their original writing.
+Children will create a time capsules to store their original writing.
 The young authors will individually determine what genre they will use to write about an interesting or significant, timely event or experience.
 Then, in a future month or year, they will open the time capsules and reflect upon how their thoughts and feelings might have changed.

 Improv Art